 Demand for analyst services arises in situations characterised by information asymmetry where agency problems can arise between managers and outside providers of funds.
 Analyst coverage helps mitigate these problems by providing information about the quality of investment opportunities to outside providers of funds and to the financial intermediaries they represent (Palepu et al., 2013).
 This information intermediary role of analysts goes beyond interpreting corporate disclosure to discovering new information and clarifying and confirming corporate disclosures (Huang et al., 2017).
 Chen et al. (2015) show how analysts help reducing the agency problem between shareholders and managers through direct and indirect monitoring.
 Analysts can provide a direct monitoring role through regular examination of the financial statements of the firms they follow and frequent interactions with the management via conference calls for example.
-They can also provide an indirect monitoring role through research reports and media outlets such as newspapers and TV programs.
+They can also provide an indirect monitoring role through the dissemination of information to institutional investors and ordinary investors through research reports and media outlets such as newspapers and TV programs.
 Therefore, we expect that in a highly corrupt country, the monitoring role of analysts will be even more important, driving thereby the demand for analyst services and increasing analyst coverage.
 Alternatively, analysts themselves might be bribed to provide coverage (Cuervo-Cazurra, 2016).